ilanschnell/bitarray/README.rst

 Installation
 ------------

-Python wheels are are available on PyPI for all mayor platforms and Python versions.
+Python wheels are are available on PyPI for all major platforms and Python versions.
 Which means you can simply:

 .. code-block:: shell-session